 Facilities and Other Resources

 The Computational Biology Core (CBC) within the Institute for Systems Genomics at the University of Connecticut supports bioinformatics research, teaching, and outreach.
-High Performance Computing (HPC) resources including the Xanadu cluster are housed in a secure data center at the Cell and Genome Sciences Building on the UCHC Farmington campus.
+High Performance Computing (HPC) resources, including the Xanadu and Mantis clusters, are housed in a secure data center at the Cell and Genome Sciences Building on the UCHC Farmington campus.
 All servers are freely available to members of the UConn research and their research affiliates.

-The Xanadu compute cluster is comprised of 75 compute nodes with over 10,000 CPU cores, 65 TB of RAM, and capable of processing at 300 TFLOPs.
+The Xanadu, Mantis, and NMR high performance compute cluster is comprised of compute nodes with over 12,000 CPU cores, 77 TB of RAM, and capable of processing at 360 TFLOPs.
 The nodes are a mix of Dell Xeon and Opteron, and Penguin Xeon nodes.
 Node memory ranges from 128 GB to 2 TB of RAM.
-Additional resources include 3008 NVIDIA Tesla M2075 GPU cores.
+Additional resources include 3008 NVIDIA Tesla M2075 and NVIDIA A100 GPU cores.
 All nodes are equipped with ten-gigabit interfaces and connected to a 10/40/100/400 gigabit network infrastructure.

 All clusters allow access to over 300 bioinformatic modularized and/or containerized applications.
 These applications support analysis in phylogenetics, metagenomics, genome assembly, transcriptome assembly, sequence alignment, sequence annotation, variant detection, Chip-Seq, proteomics, and a variety of visualization tools.

 The sample processing and teaching laboratory is equipped with standard molecular biological equipment, including thermal cyclers for standard and quantitative PCR (CFX96 Real Time, x2), standard and automated gel electrophoresis systems, centrifuges, single and multichannel micropipettors, water baths, incubators, refrigerators and freezers for sample and reagent storage.
-Specific (major) equipment available for use include the: Beckman Allegra X-12R Refrigerated Centrifuge, Agilent Bioanalyzer 2100, Agilent TapeStation 4200, Qubit 3.0, two PCR hoods, chemical and biosafety hoods, ABI SeqStudio DNA Analyzer, Pippin Prep (including Pippin Prep, Blue Pippin and Pippin HT systems), and a Covaris S2.
+Specific (major) equipment available for use include the: Beckman Allegra X-12R Refrigerated Centrifuge, Agilent TapeStation 4200 (x2), Agilent Femto Pulse, Qubit 3.0, two PCR hoods, chemical and biosafety hoods, Pippin Prep (including Pippin Prep, Blue Pippin and Pippin HT systems), and a Covaris S2.

 Genomics projects are further enhanced by the 10x Chromium Genomics System for single cell applications like mRNA-Seq, ATAC-Seq and immunology profiling.
 The CGI has a BioRad QX200 Droplet Digital PCR instrument which can be used for absolute copy number, mutation and gene expression detection.